Texas Instruments (NASDAQ:TXN) PT Raised to $220.00

-Texas Instruments (NASDAQ:TXN) had its price target increased by Citigroup from $215.00 to $220.00 in a research note published on Thursday morning, The Fly reports.
-The firm currently has a buy rating on the semiconductor company’s stock.
+Texas Instruments (NASDAQ:TXN) had its price objective boosted by stock analysts at JPMorgan Chase & Co. from $215.00 to $220.00 in a research report issued on Thursday, Briefing.com reports.
+The brokerage presently has an “overweight” rating on the semiconductor company’s stock.
+JPMorgan Chase & Co.‘s price objective would suggest a potential upside of 19.32% from the company’s current price.

-Several other equities research analysts have also weighed in on TXN.
-Morgan Stanley upped their target price on shares of Texas Instruments from $162.00 to $176.00 and gave the stock an underweight rating in a report on Monday, April 12th.
-Barclays raised their target price on shares of Texas Instruments from $155.00 to $170.00 and gave the company an underweight rating in a research note on Wednesday, April 28th.
-Truist raised their target price on shares of Texas Instruments from $184.00 to $200.00 in a research note on Wednesday, April 28th.
-Rosenblatt Securities increased their price target on shares of Texas Instruments from $200.00 to $220.00 and gave the company a buy rating in a research report on Wednesday, April 28th.
-Finally, KeyCorp increased their price target on shares of Texas Instruments from $235.00 to $240.00 and gave the company an overweight rating in a research report on Tuesday, July 6th.
-Three equities research analysts have rated the stock with a sell rating, seven have given a hold rating and seventeen have issued a buy rating to the company.
-Texas Instruments has an average rating of Buy and a consensus target price of $195.03.
+A number of other research analysts also recently commented on TXN.
+Stifel Nicolaus increased their target price on shares of Texas Instruments from $170.00 to $190.00 and gave the company a “hold” rating in a research report on Thursday, April 15th.
+Summit Insights downgraded shares of Texas Instruments from a “buy” rating to a “hold” rating in a research report on Thursday.
+Barclays raised their target price on shares of Texas Instruments from $155.00 to $170.00 and gave the stock an “underweight” rating in a research note on Wednesday, April 28th.
+Rosenblatt Securities raised their target price on shares of Texas Instruments from $200.00 to $220.00 and gave the stock a “buy” rating in a research note on Wednesday, April 28th.
+Finally, raised their target price on shares of Texas Instruments from $201.00 to $215.00 in a research note on Wednesday, April 28th.
+Three analysts have rated the stock with a sell rating, eight have assigned a hold rating and sixteen have given a buy rating to the stock.
+The stock has an average rating of “Hold” and a consensus price target of $198.45.

 Texas Instruments Company Profile